Andrew Triggs Hodge

 Andrew Triggs Hodge OBE (born 3 March 1979) is a British former rower - a three time Olympic champion and four time world champion.
 In the British coxless four in 2012 he set a world's best time which still stood as of 2023.

 Education

 Born in Halton, Buckinghamshire, he moved to Hebden near Grassington in 1980.
 He went to Burnsall Primary School in Burnsall then Upper Wharfedale School, a secondary modern school in Threshfield.
 He then completed sixth form at South Craven School, a secondary school near Skipton.
-Before studying Environmental Science at the Stoke campus of Staffordshire University where he took up the sport of rowing with the Boat Club on Rudyard Lake and St Catherine's College, Oxford where he undertook an MSc in Water Science, Policy and Management.
+Before studying Environmental Science at the Stoke campus of University of Staffordshire where he took up the sport of rowing with the Boat Club on Rudyard Lake and St Catherine's College, Oxford where he undertook an MSc in Water Science, Policy and Management.

 Rowing career

 Boat Race

 Whilst at Oxford University, Hodge was a member of Oxford University Boat Club and took part in the Boat Race in 2005.
 Both universities had extremely strong intakes that year, with Cambridge boasting several world champions and the Oxford crew including 2004 Olympic silver medallist Barney Williams and eventual Beijing and London coxless four crewmate Pete Reed.
 Oxford, stroked by Hodge, won the epic contest by 2 lengths in a time of 16 minutes 42 seconds.